Gnowak73/Pocky/TUI-go/internal/tui/ARCHITECTURE.md

 - `theme`: shared math/styling helpers (clamp, gradients) used by multiple packages.
 No state.
 - `chrome`: pure presentation primitives and the logo.
 Renders menu, cache submenu, summary box, status bar, and holds `LogoState` (lines/colored/block width) plus logo colorizing.
 No Bubble Tea routing; it takes data and returns strings.
 - `flares`: flare domain + domain UI.
 Holds state structs for wavelength editor, flare filters, flare selector (table + spinner), and cache (rows, filters, viewport).
 Includes flare loader command, cache IO/filtering, date validation, and render helpers for those views.
 Domain-first: these types make sense even without the Bubble Tea loop.
 - `core`: the orchestrator. `Model` embeds the domain/chrome states, owns the current mode, frame counters, and dimensions.
 Per-mode update files handle keys/mouse and delegate to `flares`/`chrome` to do work or render. `view.go` stitches the chrome + domain views together.
+Here, we do message routing, model mutations, tick schedule, and work with the top-level view.
+Feature-specific rendering/data helpers that don't mutate the core model live in their own packages.

 File sizing
 -----------